top of page

 We were tired from all the walking during the day, so we just walked up the staircase to get stunning views of the Roman Forum below and then decided to spend the rest of the evening just sitting around and soaking in the sights.

-The piazza has the Capitoline museums, they are believed to be very interesting with some of the most significant Roman sculptures.
+The piazza has the Capitoline Museums, which are believed to be very interesting, with some of the most significant Roman sculptures.
 If you have the time and the inclination, you can book tickets in advance for that.
 In that case, you will have to visit the hill in the morning.

 My Tip -

 Piazza del Campidoglio is beautiful.
-Go there for the views of the Roman Forum from there at night.
-As far as the Capitoline museums are concerned, there are many museums in Rome, so it's wise to be a bit picky.
-Otherwise, it can get extremely tiring and a bit muddled up too with too much history in one trip.
+Go there for the views of the Roman Forum at night.
+As far as the Capitoline Museums are concerned, there are many museums in Rome, so it's wise to be a bit picky.
+Otherwise, it can get extremely tiring and a bit muddled up, with too much history in one trip.

 Vatican City